How COVID-19 Affected the US Economy: Statistics & Facts

 (Brookings Institution)

 One of the immediate effects of the pandemic was a huge decline in aggregate spending, which naturally caused a significant increase in savings.
-Although the negative economic impact of COVID-19 is obvious, the personal savings rate peaked at 34% in April 2020 due to greater federal transfer payments and lower spending.
+Although the negative economic impact is obvious, the personal savings rate peaked at 34% in April 2020 due to greater federal transfer payments and lower spending.

 More than one in five US households were behind on their rent in July 2020.